How to Get an Oregon Alcohol Service Permit

 curriculum-3

-The OLCC has launched a new online portal called CAMP (Cannabis and Alcohol Management Program) that handles all alcohol service permits.
+The OLCC has launched a new online portal called CAMP (Cannabis and Alcohol Management Program) that handles all Alcohol Service Permits.
 You’ll need to:

 1. Visit CAMP and create an account if you don’t already have one